 Our Comyou Bag Collection is 100% PVC-free

-By summer 2019, we will have achieved our self-imposed goal of completely eliminating PVC by 2020 - one year ahead of schedule!
+In summer 2019, we achieved our self-imposed goal of completely eliminating PVC by 2020 – one year ahead of schedule!
 This has been a real challenge: We had to find alternative materials that were more environmentally friendly, test them thoroughly for their quality, durability and processing properties, and usually accept even higher material prices.
 We are proud that we have finally made this step.